Skip to main content

 soy products

-After a diagnosis of breast cancer, women who eat more soy-based foods actually have a better chance at a long, healthy life.
-They are less likely to have a recurrence and less likely to die from breast cancer than women who skip soy.
-The notion that soy products are associated with increased recurrence is a myth that has been widely and mistakenly promoted.
-Research findings show that eating soy foods like tofu, tempeh, and soy milk seems to have a protective effect.
+Soy has been found to be protective against developing breast cancer, particularly when consumed during adolescence.
+This may be because phytoestrogens affect the developing breast tissue during puberty, resulting in a reduced risk of breast cancer later in life.6 After a diagnosis of breast cancer, women who eat more soy-based foods actually have a better chance at a long, healthy life.
+They are less likely to have a recurrence and less likely to die from breast cancer than women who skip soy or eat less soy.7-8 The notion that soy products are associated with increased recurrence is a myth that has been widely and mistakenly promoted.
+Research findings show that eating soy foods like tofu, tempeh, and soy milk seems to have a protective effect.9

 Dairy Hazards

-The Life After Cancer Epidemiology study found that, among women previously diagnosed with breast cancer, those consuming one or more servings of high-fat dairy products (e.g., cheese, ice cream, whole milk) daily had a 49% higher breast cancer mortality, compared with those consuming less than one-half serving daily.
+The research on the link between dairy and breast cancer is less clear.
+The Life After Cancer Epidemiology study found that, among women previously diagnosed with breast cancer, those consuming one or more servings of high-fat dairy products (e.g., cheese, ice cream, whole milk) daily had a 49% higher breast cancer mortality, compared with those consuming less than one-half serving daily, while low-fat dairy products were not associated with an increased risk.11

-Research funded by the National Cancer Institute, the National Institutes of Health, and the World Cancer Research Fund, found that women who consumed 1/4 to 1/3 cup of cow’s milk per day had a 30% increased chance for breast cancer.
-One cup per day increased the risk by 50%, and 2-3 cups were associated with an 80% increased chance of breast cancer.
+Research funded by the National Cancer Institute, the National Institutes of Health, and the World Cancer Research Fund, found that women who consumed 1/4 to 1/3 cup of cow’s milk per day had a 30% increased chance for breast cancer, while there was no change in risk associated with cheese or yogurt.12

 Red and Processed Meat

-Studies, such as the UK Women’s Cohort Study, show that red and processed meat, like hot dogs and bacon, can increase breast cancer risk.
-The Nurses’ Health Study II found that premenopausal women who ate the most red meat had a 97 percent higher risk of a common type of breast cancer.
-The NIH-AARP Study involving nearly 200,000 women found a 25 percent higher risk for breast cancer in those eating the most red meat, compared to those eating the least.
+Studies, such as the UK Women’s Cohort Study, show that red and processed meat, like hot dogs and bacon, can increase breast cancer risk.14 The Nurses’ Health Study II found that premenopausal women who ate the most red meat had a 97% higher risk of a common type of breast cancer.15 The NIH-AARP Study involving nearly 200,000 women found a 25% higher risk for breast cancer in those eating the most red meat, compared to those eating the least.16

 Tweet